rossng/hmatrix/INSTALL.md

 #### Troubleshooting

 If you install `gcc-fortran` now, you will get `libgfortran` version 7 or later.
 In `libgfortran` 7, the DLL changed from `libgfortran-3.dll` to `libgfortran-4.dll`.
-Support for this change was [added](https://github.com/albertoruiz/hmatrix/commit/f2eadcbadb07aaf93c8e727488c1198ff22e17f2#diff-e5faeafc4e191407dbfa8f9132344ab1R124) in `hmatrix 0.18.1.0`.
+The reference to `libgfortran` was [updated](https://github.com/albertoruiz/hmatrix/commit/f2eadcbadb07aaf93c8e727488c1198ff22e17f2#diff-e5faeafc4e191407dbfa8f9132344ab1R124) in `hmatrix 0.18.1.0`, but this doesn't seem to work on Windows.
+Here are some steps that might resolve errors about missing libraries:

-If you have issues with the last step, try installing the `mingw64` version of `libgfortran`:
+Try installing the `mingw64` version of `libgfortran`:

 ```
 $ pacman -S mingw-w64-x86_64-toolchain mingw-w64-x86_64-glpk mingw-w64-x86_64-gsl
 ```

+You may need to add `--extra-lib-dirs=C:\Users\{User}\AppData\Local\Programs\stack\x86_64-windows\msys2-20150512\mingw64\bin` when running `stack` commands.

-You may also need to make the following changes to the Cabal files:
+You may also need to make the following changes to the following `hmatrix` Cabal files:

 * `packages/base/hmatrix.cabal`
   * From `extra-libraries: libopenblas libgcc_s_seh-1 libgfortran libquadmath-0`